jasperanders/ContentMachine/content/resources/02 🎱 Kubernetes/03 SSL Encryption using Cert Manager.md

 # Enable HTTPS with Cert Bot

 In this section, we want to enable HTTPS traffic to our cluster.
 For this we need a certificate issuer, that is [Let's Encrypt](https://letsencrypt.org/), and we then specify an ingress resource to terminate our SSL connection.
+For an easy setup, we use the [cert-manager](https://cert-manager.io).
+It creates a resource in our cluster that issues and updates certificates automatically.

 **Important:** The standard port for HTTPS traffic is 443.
-So make sure port 443 is open, both on your firewall and that your cloud provider does not block traffic to this port.
+So make sure port 443 is open, both on your server firewall and that your cloud provider does not block traffic to this port.
 Otherwise, you won't be able to reach your application at all.

 With this out of the way, let's get started: